 L. David Roper

-An interesting analyis of the effect of oil prices on financial markets.
+An interesting analysis of the effect of oil prices on financial markets.
 This paper inspired me to look at oil prices in a different way: It seems reasonable that the price of a non-renewable mineral will be an inverse power function of the amount left to be extracted (Q).
 I did such a fit to the price of crude oil in the first week of January since 1978 as shown below.

 The amount of crude oil left to be extracted as a function of time, Q, for my best fit to the World extraction data & the discovery rate is given by the red curve here: